Traumatic Brain Injuries

 Statute of Limitations for Brain Injury Cases

 The statute of limitations allows a three-year window to file a lawsuit for personal injury cases in New York.
 If you sustained a TBI and someone else was to blame for your injury, you would have three years to take legal action against the negligent party.
-Your case doesn’t need to be resolved within this time period, but you do need to file a lawsuit before the statutory deadline expires if you hope to pursue compensation through the legal system.
+Your case doesn’t need to be resolved within this period, but you must file a lawsuit before the statutory deadline expires if you hope to pursue compensation through the legal system.

 Failing to file a complaint within the statutory time period could also hurt your bargaining power with the insurance company.
 If the insurance adjuster knows that you can’t threaten to sue them, they might not feel compelled to offer a fair amount.